Clinic utilisation – Going beyond ‘did not attends’

-- You need to make it easy for patients to manage their appointments so they keep you in the loop
+- You need to make it easy for patients to manage their appointments so they keep you in the loop, and

-- And you need an overview of patient interactions so you can get accurate data about attendance
+- You need an overview of patient interactions to get accurate data about attendance

 Most clinics are focused on addressing the first challenge with SMS.
 They send patients a text asking them to confirm or reschedule their appointment.